Adoption and Trying To Find Yourself

 My mother, far from being a radical, had been browbeaten by society until she faltered and gave up.
-I didn’t feel angry or disappointed at her choices, they made perfect sense, but I did feel disappointed over the path my life took as a result of those choices.
+I didn’t feel angry or disappointed at her choices, they made perfect sense, but I did feel disappointed over the path my life took because of those choices.

 When I met my mum years later, she knew very little about adoption.
 The social workers, all those years before, cranked out the usual trite nonsense “she’s going to a good family and will be loved and cared for” which obviously implied my mum wasn’t good enough and “now put all this behind you and get on with your life” as if giving up a child is like dropping a load of old clothes at the charity shop.

 My mother thought I would keep my name, be told all about her as I grew up and see the photo she sent with me as soon as I was old enough to understand.
 None of this was true.
 Names were changed, I didn’t know much about her at all, and the photo, which my adopted mother repeatedly told me she had, was not given to me until my early twenties and even then, my mother made it clear I was lucky to have it at all as she wanted to tear it to pieces and burn it.

 Having a picture of my mum, when I finally felt able to look, meant the world to me.
 It’s surprising what you can see in a face you don’t know.
 She had a soft, kind, open face and I knew instantly she was different from my parents.
 As an emotional person, it was reassuring to know my mum perhaps had feelings, too, and that sensitivity didn’t have to be supplanted for another more acceptable trait.